 Martin Kemp plays, teaches, composes and arranges jazz and classical music.
 He plays tenor sax, clarinet and bass clarinet.
 In the London scene in the 1960s he played alongside Humphrey Lyttelton, Sandy Brown, George Melly and Bruce Turner.
 Moving to Cambridge in the 1970s, he started teaching jazz to adults and in local schools, including the award-winning Mad Hatters jazz band.
 He is Course Director of the weekend jazz courses at Grafham Water.

-“Martin Kemp’s Work in Progress” is an extension of the previous tango/Latin project, and will reflect his own interest in these varying styles, as well as including guests players locally and from London.
+“Martin Kemp’s Work in Progress” is an extension of the previous tango/Latin project, and will reflect my own interest in these varying styles, as well as including guests players locally and from London.